Battjmo/Resaled/README.md

 [Live site](https://resaled.herokuapp.com/#/)

 Resaled is clone of [Grailed](https://www.grailed.com/), a popular menswear reselling site.
-Thereon, users can browse and create listings for menswear items they wish to buy or sell.
+Thereon, users can browse, search for, create, edit, and delete listings for menswear items they wish to buy or sell.
 They can edit and view each others profiles as well.

 ## Ingredients